NijigenDevs/QSanguosha-For-Saimoe/README.md

 QSanguosha-For-Saimoe
 =====================

-QSanguosha-For-Saimoe based on QSanguosha-For-Hegemony by Rara, Fsu0413, Slob and hnmgg, including the characters from Japanese Animation, manga, light novels and games.
+QSanguosha-For-Saimoe based on QSanguosha-For-Hegemony by Rara, Fsu0413 and BeginnerSlob, etc., including the characters from Japanese Anime, manga, novels and games.
+(2ch Saimoe Mainly)

 Now the project starts!~ Feel free to contact us if you are interested in the project！